-All services reflected in the preceding table for 2023 and 2022 were pre-approved in accordance with the policy of the Audit Committee of the Board of Directors
+All services reflected in the preceding tables for 2024 and 2023 were pre-approved in accordance with the policy of the Audit Committee of the Board of Directors.

-It is proposed to approve an ordinary resolution to re-appoint the firm of PricewaterhouseCoopers LLP, Chartered Professional Accountants, as auditors of the Company to hold office until the close of the next annual meeting of shareholders or until PricewaterhouseCoopers LLP is removed from office or resigns, and to authorize the Board of Directors of the Company to fix the remuneration of PricewaterhouseCoopers LLP as auditors of the Company.
+It is proposed to approve an ordinary resolution to re-appoint the firm of BDO USA, P.C., as auditors of the Company to hold office until the close of the next annual meeting of shareholders or until BDO USA, P.C. is removed from office or resigns, and to authorize the Board of Directors of the Company to fix the remuneration of BDO USA, P.C. as auditors of the Company.